hawkw/cs382-final/doc/progress-report.md

 ### Our Progress

 Thus far we have spent a great deal of our time learning more about graphics programming in OpenGL.
 We've been reading through the introductory chapters of _The OpenGL SuperBible_ and studying OpenGL syntax.
 We've also been looking at shaders on [shadertoy.com](https://www.shadertoy.com), a website which uses WebGL to run OpenGL shader demos in the browser, and reading over & trying to understand some of their source code.

+Furthermore, we've started working on writing programs for our project.
+We've configured a basic project using `cargo`, Rust's build tool, and added `glium` as a dependency.
+Our project goes through the basic steps of creating a `glium` window, and compiles some very simple shaders to create a simple animation of a spinning triangle.
+Now that most of the "plumbing" is out of the way, we can start writing some fancier shaders.

+Our code doesn't currently work on Alden lab computers, since the Rust compiler requires root access to install.
+However, I'm working on configuring Travis CI to continually build our code, so there will always be an Ubuntu binary available to download and run.